 Added Protection from the Elements

-Another reason many choose bibs over regular snowboard pants is because they offer extra protection from the snow and cold.
-If you’ve ever gotten a blast of powder down your trousers on a big snow day you know that it can lead to wetness and discomfort for the rest of the day.
+If you’ve ever gotten a blast of powder down your trousers on a big snow day, you know that it can lead to wetness and discomfort for the rest of the day.
 Bibs make that scenario virtually impossible because they sit further up your chest and torso.

 That extra length eliminates the risk of snow sneaking in the crease between your pants and jacket, and it also provides an added layer of warmth on your upper body as well.
 This extra protection is great for riders who run cold or who like to spend a lot of time in the backcountry.